kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 > Ready, InfrastructureReady, ControlPlaneReady, ControlPlaneInitialized, TopologyReconciled

 Notes:
+- Conditions like `ScalingUp`, `ScalingDown`, `Remediating` are intended to provide visibility on the corresponding lifecycle operation. e.g. If the scaling down operation is being blocked by a machine having issues while deleting, this should surface as a reason/message in the `ScalingDown` condition.
 - `TopologyReconciled` exists only for classy clusters; this condition is managed by the topology reconciler.
 - Cluster API is going to maintain a `lastRemoteConnectionProbeTime` and use it in combination with the `--remote-connection-grace-period` flag to avoid flakes on `RemoteConnectionProbe`.
 - Similarly to `lastHeartbeatTime` in Kubernetes conditions, also `lastRemoteConnectionProbeTime` will not surface on the API in order to avoid costly, continuous reconcile events.

 #### Cluster Spec